bhmohit/NBAViz/README.md

 ## Demo 📹
 ![Video](https://github.com/bhmohit/NBAViz/blob/main/app.gif)

+## Challenges Faced ⚠️ -- NOT CURRENT ISSUES
+- The application relies on an API that scrapes data from stats.nba.com, making running on a cloud-hosted machine challenging without incurring additional costs for a proxy.
+This obstacle arises from the rate limitations imposed on IP addresses associated with cloud providers such as AWS, DigitalOcean.

+##Deployment information
+- To address challenges with data fetching, I deployed the API locally on a Raspberry Pi and used Cloudflare Tunnels to enable secure outbound connections to the Pi.
+- I bundled the frontend and backend applications, serving them under the same domain using NGINX.
+- The complete application was deployed on an Amazon EC2 instance for scalability and accessibility.

 ## Features 🚀

 - Explore NBA player and team data (over the past 30 years) with intuitive graphical representations.